-- 7.1.2 "Hot Hydrant" Check A Carter hydrant valve consists of four major components all contained within a single valve element: - Outlet Adapter A spring loaded poppet valve that is manually opened and allowed to close by the opening and closing of a mating coupler.
+7.1.2 "Hot Hydrant" Check - A Carter hydrant valve consists of four major components all contained within a single valve element:

+• Outlet Adapter - A spring loaded poppet valve that is manually opened and allowed to close by the opening and closing of a mating coupler.
 A pressure equalization valve is contained within the poppet.
-This allows the trapped pressure in the upper chamber of the valve to be bled into the hydrant coupler when extending the poppet to the open position. - Inlet Shutoff Valve (Isolation Valve in the terms of the IP) A spring loaded piston valve whose chamber is connected to the inlet of the hydrant valve via an orifice and to the outlet through the servicing and pilot valves.
-Its function is to control opening and closing times and to present a means for shutting off flow at the end of a refueling operation, either by means of a lanyard or air operated pilot valve. - Pilot Valve Either a lanyard or air operated valve that controls the outlet bleed path from the Inlet Shutoff Valve to the chamber between the Inlet Shutoff Valve and the Outlet Adapter.
+This allows the trapped pressure in the upper chamber of the valve to be bled into the hydrant coupler when extending the poppet to the open position.

+• Inlet Shutoff Valve (Isolation Valve in the terms of the IP) - A spring loaded piston valve whose chamber is connected to the inlet of the hydrant valve via an orifice and to the outlet through the servicing and pilot valves.
+Its function is to control opening and closing times and to present a means for shutting off flow at the end of a refueling operation, either by means of a lanyard or air operated pilot valve.

-• Servicing Valve - A mechanical valve located in series with the Pilot Valve (between the Inlet Shutoff Valve and the Pilot Valve).
+• Pilot Valve or the Valve Connector Assembly (on Option "X") - Either the Valve Stem Assembly on Option "X" or a lanyard or air operated valve that controls the outlet bleed path from the Inlet Shutoff Valve to the chamber between the Inlet Shutoff Valve and the Outlet Adapter. • Servicing Valve - A mechanical valve located in series with the Pilot Valve (between the Inlet Shutoff Valve and the Pilot Valve).
 It is designed to keep the Inlet Shutoff Valve in the closed position while allowing the changing of the upper half of the valve (Outlet Adapter) including the Pilot Valve.